zinc75/quarto-revealjs-editable/README.md

 If you find a bug or want to add a feature, feel free to open an issue or submit a pull request.
 A few known areas where help would be appreciated:

 - **Initial positioning** — elements don't always anchor at their natural rendered position; a robust fix would be great
+- **Callout blocks** - they are well target for moving / resizing, but they are somehow duplicated when rendering back the `.qmd` file.
+This is not the case with blockquotes, and I still don't figure why (any Pandoc expert ?)
 - **Figure captions** — making the `<figcaption>` follow the image when dragged
 - **Percentage widths** — supporting `width=X%` on images relative to the slide